MagQ98/JS-Quiz/README.md

 <li>I want to easily understand the main purpose of the site and learn more about the dangers sharks are facing</li>
 <li>I want to know I can trust any information provided by the website</li>
 <li>I want the site to be visually appealing</li>
-<li>I want corresponding links that lead to social media and donation pages</li>
+<li>I want corresponding links and buttons that lead to social media and donation pages</li>
 </ul>

 #### Returning User